 - Offer personalized suggestions to improve the design and functionality

 - Provide a line item quote that specifies what is (and is not) included in the price.
-In particular, check for big ticket items like the generator, kitchen equipment, wrap, etc.
+In particular, check for big ticket items like the generator, cooking equipment, refrigeration equipment, A/C, food truck wrap, etc.

 - Show photos of completed builds and tour some builds that are in-process

 - Provide a signed contract outlining the details of your custom fabrication.

 - Guarantee, in a contract, that your custom vehicle will pass any required inspection in your area.
 This should include a clear breakdown of what will happen if it doesn’t.

 - Offer a minimum 1-year, nationwide warranty in the contract.

 - Have positive reviews, referrals, Better Business Bureau accreditation, etc.

 - Allow you to withhold a partial payment until you come to pick up the finished vehicle.